semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 - You can create tickets for findings from Semgrep Code, Supply Chain, and Secrets.
 - You can create a single ticket for multiple findings (up to 50) that were detected by a single rule in the same project, or create individual tickets per finding.
+- You can automate the creation of tickets for high severity, high confidence findings in your [default branch](/deployment/add-semgrep-to-ci#default-branch-names).
+  - Automated ticket creation can be configured on a per-product setting.
+  - For Supply Chain findings, tickets are created for reachable findings.
 - Tickets can be created in **multiple Jira projects** if manually specified at ticket creation time.

 ## Limitations